nilpunch/massive-ecs/README.md

 			}

 			// NOTE:
-			// After destroying any entities, refs to the components may be invalid for the current iteration cycle.
+			// Destroying entities may invalidate component references for the current cycle.
 			// If this behavior does not suit you, use IStable components });